emarmolsanchez/EISAcompR/README.md

 &nbsp;
 &nbsp;

 For transcriptional (Tc) and post-transcriptional (PTc) components, generally, the higher their absolute values (either showing negative or positive regulatory influence), the more relevant regulatory effects could be inferred.
-Please be aware that the abscence of significance in PTc component might indicate the presence of mixed transcriptional and post-transcriptional componentes affecting the same gene with PTc component showing significant interaction with any other transcriptional (Tc) influence detected at intronic levels.
+Please be aware that the abscence of significance in PTc component might indicate the presence of mixed transcriptional and post-transcriptional componentes affecting the same gene.
+Any PTc component showing significant interaction with any other transcriptional (Tc) influence detected at intronic levels will be shown as not significant.
 Users should compare canonical differential expression (DE) results and significance for their genes of interest, as well as their Tc and PTc components, in order to extract meaningfull information about the putative regulatory influence affecting their genes of interest.

+&nbsp;
+&nbsp;

+Output interpretation:

++ Significant PTc + Significant DE = Gene showing Post-transcriptional regulatory signal
++ Significant Tc + Significant DE = Gene showing Transcriptional regulatory signal
++ Non-significant PTc + Significant Tc + Significant DE = Gene showing mixed Transcriptional and Post-transcriptional regulatory signal

 &nbsp;
 &nbsp;

 -------------------------------------------------------------------------------------------------------------------------------